Baked Penne with Chicken, Broccoli and Smoked Mozzarella

 - Return the water to a boil and add the pasta and cook until al dente, about 1-2 minutes less than how you would eat it normally (it will cook a bit more in the oven while baking).
 Drain the pasta in a colander and toss with 1 tablespoon olive oil.

 - Add the flour, salt and pepper, and cook, stirring constantly, until golden, about 1 minute.
 Slowly whisk in the broth and cream; bring to a simmer, whisking often.
 Add the chicken and cook, stirring occasionally, until cooked through, about 6-7 minutes.
-Stir in the sun-dried tomatoes and smoked mozzarella.
+Stir in the sun-dried tomatoes and smoked mozzarella (or regular mozzarella).

 - Add the cooked pasta and broccoli to the sauce; stir to combine.
 Transfer the pasta mixture to the prepared baking dish and sprinkle with the bread crumb topping.
-Bake until the casserole is bubbling and the crumbs are lightly browned, about 15 minutes.
+Bake until the casserole is bubbling and the crumbs are lightly browned, about 15-20 minutes.
 Serve immediately.

 Recipe Source: adapted from Cook’s Illustrated Cover and Bake

 Recipe originally posted January 2011; updated July 2021 with new photos, commentary, recipe notes.

 161 Comments on “Baked Penne with Chicken, Broccoli and Smoked Mozzarella”

 This was delicious!
 I pretty much followed the recipe except I could find sun dried tomatoes at Aldi.
 I used pesto rosso instead, which is sun dried tomato pesto.
 I also used regular mozzarella.
 It was so good!

 Can you use fresh mozzarella ?
 Thank you